How do I adjust the Windows background?

 - You will then need to choose from Center, Tile, Fit, Fill or Stretch.
 This will change how the display of the picture looks on the desktop.

 - To do a picture slideshow on your desktop, either choose 'Select all', or hold down Ctrl and choose each picture you want to use.
-Also, you will need to choose how often the picture changes.
+Also, you need to choose how often the picture changes.
 This can be anywhere from 10 seconds to 1 day.

 By default, Microsoft Windows has a listing of default Windows backgrounds.
 If you want to change the background to a different picture, such as a family picture, click the browse button and browse to the directory of the picture.

-Note: Microsoft Windows 95 users only have the ability to set the background as .BMP images; therefore, if you have a different format of image you will need to convert it to .BMP image before setting it as the background.
+Note: Microsoft Windows 95 users only have the ability to set the background as .BMP images; therefore, if you have a different format of image you need to convert it to .BMP image before setting it as the background.
 All other Windows users should be able to set a .BMP, .JPG, or .GIF image as their background.

 How do I have no background image?